 Believe it or not, coffee is one of the healthiest drinks on the planet.
 No, not your Starbuck’s coffee filled with an unknown number of chemical sweeteners and flavoring; but real coffee.
 For those of you who at least understand the benefits of drinking coffee in a healthy manner, you may want to look at cold brew health benefits to take your coffee drinking to the next level!

-There are many unique health benefits to drinking cold brew coffee, but here are the most important ones:
+There are many health benefits attributed to drinking cold brew coffee, however, marketing is distorting the facts exaggerating some of the facts.
+Here are the most discussed health benefits of cold brew:

 - Improved Control of Gastric Acid Secretion, (no acid reflux)